F-35: I am Fighter, Hear Me Roar

 Webb played his clips, and delivered a 45-minute briefing on the subject, at a May 11th Valparaiso City Council meeting.
 NWF Daily News.

-March 11/09: Aviation Week reports that the Joint Strike Fighter program’s deputy executive officer, Maj.
-Gen. David Heinz, has asked for studies of ways to improve the aircraft’s thermal signature.
+March 11/09: Equal to F-16?
+Aviation Week reports that the Joint Strike Fighter program’s deputy executive officer, Maj.
+Gen. David Heinz, has asked for studies of ways to improve the aircraft’s thermal signature – transferring heat from its powerful electronics and systems to its fuel won’t help as much near the end of a mission, when the plane will have far less fuel aboard to absorb the heat energy.
+On the subject of noise:

 There are concerns that the villages of Marssum and Jelsum, and a number of housing areas in the town of Leeuwarden, would have to disappear.
 The Friesian authorities have asked Dutch MPs to opt for the quietest fighter, and the Ministerie van Defensie has responded by saying that it will adhere to the sound limits which apply to airports.